-That latter choice of alternative diagnosis may be behind the alarming tendency of many Emergency physicians to dismiss women’s cardiac symptoms – even in those like me who present with textbook AMI signs but “normal” cardiac diagnostic test results.
+That latter choice of alternative diagnosis may be behind the alarming tendency of many Emergency physicians to dismiss women’s cardiac symptoms – even in those like me who present with textbook AMI signs (central chest pain, nausea, sweating and pain down my left arm) but “normal” cardiac diagnostic test results.

-Research on cardiac misdiagnoses reported in the New England Journal of Medicine, for example, found that women 55 and younger were seven times more likely to be misdiagnosed and sent home from the Emergency Department in mid-heart attack compared to our male counterparts.
+Research on cardiac misdiagnoses reported in the New England Journal of Medicine, for example, found that women in their 50s or younger were seven times more likely to be misdiagnosed and sent home from the Emergency Department in mid-heart attack compared to our male counterparts.
 (1)

 The consequences of this were enormous, according to researchers: being misdiagnosed and sent away from the hospital doubled the chances of dying.

-Trouble is, we know that about 10% of women experience no chest pain at all during a heart attack.(2)
+Trouble is, we know that at least 10% of women experience no chest pain at all during a heart attack.(2)